SERVAIS URTEXT SERIES

 Caprice sur des motifs de l’Opéra ‘Le Comte Ory’ de G. Rossini (Urtext Edition, 2 Cellos)

-Caprice based on themes from Rossini’s opera Le Comte Ory exists in two versions, one for cello and piano and the other for two cellos.
-In both versions, the cello solo part is identical.
+This caprice is based on themes from Rossini’s opera Le Comte Ory and exists in two versions: one for cello and piano, and one for two cellos.
+In both versions, the solo cello part is identical.

 Le Carnaval de Venise, Op.
 9 (Urtext Edition, Piano Version)